colormethanh/Online-Dice-roller-and-Coin-flipper/README.md

 ### projects/src/lib/cubeInit.js
 >This is code for constructing the 6 sided dice.

-### projects/src/scree.css
+### projects/src/screen.css
->Contains the majority of the css and keyframs for my project
+>Contains the majority of the css and keyframes for my project.

 ### Technologies used
 > React, Three.js, Cannon-es, GSAP.